Muhsin

 underage schoolchildren to demonstrate against the

 journalist’s appearance at the KSHA.
-In the pictures being shared on social media, the children looked mystified and
+In the photographs shared on social media, the children appeared mystified and

-oblivious of what was happening.
+oblivious to what was happening.
 They were supposed to be in their classes attending

 witlessness of this action is too gross and, thus, every well-meaning person